auggiemarignier/PhaseVel/kernels/README.md

 ## Installation

-Build system is configured by `cmake`.
+Build system is configured by [cmake](https://cmake.org/).
 This will download and build MINEOS (without installing the binaries), and then build the kernels scripts.

 From the `kernels` directory, run